green-green-avk/AnotherTerm/README.md

 * Supported SSH features:
     - zlib compression;
-    - password and public key authentication;
+    - password and public key authentication (OpenSSH and PEM key formats);
     - port forwarding (can be modified on a running SSH session);
     - starting extra shell channels on a running SSH session.